shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 If there is an inconsistency, then it may be necessary to transpose at the host/kernel boundary.

-Any flip between conventions/layout is effectively a transpose, as long as there are an *even* number of `row-major layout`/`row vector interpretation`s then the expected results will be produced.
+Any flip between `vector interpretation`/`matrix layout` is effectively a transpose, as long as there are an *even* number of `row-major layout`/`row vector interpretation`s then the expected results will be produced.
+If there is an odd number a transpose will be necessary at the host/kernel boundary.

+By this logic...

+* row vector host interpretation
+* row-major matrix host layout
+* column vector shader interpretation
+* column-major matrix shader layout

+Will be ok as are 2 (ie *even*) 'row' (one vector interpretation and the other matrix layout).